TakaIzuki/obsidian-sorcery/README.md

-# obsidian-sorcery
+# Obsidian Sorcery
-A Minecraft mod.
+A Minecraft mod about magic and obsidian.